 All train schedules are listed in the 24 hour format.
 NOTE: at the train stations the DEPARTURE times are printed on YELLOW background, and the ARRIVAL times are printed on a WHITE background.
 You will always see a digital display board above the tracks in the train stations.
 These list the current departure and arrival times within the next few hours.
 These digital displays are normally found above each track in the station as well as in the station itself.

 For security precautions in trains and in the train stations see our section titled “Thieves“.

 Note: trains only stop for a very short while at intermediate train stations.
 They usually stop longer at the major train stations, such as where the tracks end, usually in larger cities.
 At the intermediate train stations, most trains stop for between one and two minutes.

 Luggage storage is quite plentiful on the trains, no matter where you sat.
 It is a very wise idea to place your luggage very close to where you are sitting, so that you can keep an eye on it.

 We noticed that many of outsides of the trains contained a fair amount of graffiti.
 Some of this graffiti was actually pleasant to look at, but others were reminiscent of American type graffiti.

 A good book that lists all types of information about traveling Europe by train is called “Europe by Eurail“.
 See the “More Information” section for more information about this book.

 In cities such as Paris and Rome many of the major sights are within a several mile radius.
 A combination of walking and taking the metros is the best and fastest way to see the sights.
 In some of the bigger cities I would walk from the early morning until the late evening.
-We probably walked between 10 and 20 miles a day when we were in the major cities.
+I estimated I probably walked between 10 and 15 miles a day in the larger cities.